GeloneJT/react-netflixclone/react-netflixclone/README.md

   ```

   ## Usage
-  After dependencies are installed, your demo site can be hosted using [Google Firebase]("https://firebase.google.com"). \
+  After dependencies are installed, your demo site can be hosted using <a href="https://firebase.google.com">Google Firebase</a>. \
-  If you do not have Firebase setup within your IDE a step-by-step tutorial can be found here [Firebase Setup]("https://firebase.google.com/docs/web/setup"). \
+  If you do not have Firebase setup within your IDE a step-by-step tutorial can be found here at <a href="https://firebase.google.com/docs/web/setup">Firebase Setup</a>. \
-  Once Firebase is set up a link will be provided to you wihin your terminal with the hosted name for your application. \
+  Once Firebase is set up a link will be provided to you wihin your terminal with the hosted name for your application.

   The deployed link should look like so:

   ![Netflix-Demo](img/NetflixCloneDemo.gif)

+  \
+  A link to a deployed version of this can be found <a href="https://netflix-clone-269dd.web.app">here</a>

   ## Credit
   Jelani Thomas